cs10/fa16/checkoffs.md

 **Required**

-* Please show me your test for rotated row and merge column.
+* Please show me your tests for merge up and merge column.
 * What is Test Driven Development?

 **More Self-Check Questions**

 * Explain how the test block works (its input, output, and how it transforms the input to the output).
-* Please show me your test for score of tile number.
+* How would you write tests for map, keep, and combine using the test block?
+Try writing some of your own tests.

 ------